Guitarist

 Inspired by the lineage of Afrobeat from Fela Kuti through to Antibalas via modern-day psychedelia of The Heliocentrics and The Shaolin Afronauts, Agbeko seek to write their own chapter with their unique combination of Ethio-jazz and avant-garde British Protest Song.

 In 2023 Agbeko released and toured their sophomore album 'There Must Be Another Way' with new front-women Amber Kuti & Mali Hayes.
-In 2024, before a prestigious opening concert at WOMEX at Bridgewater Hall as representatives of their hometown, they recorded their next album which will be released in 2025 with Bridge The Gap.
+In 2024, before a prestigious opening concert at WOMEX at Bridgewater Hall, they recorded their next album for release in 2026.

 Bridge Quartet